Coding-with-CodingTomato/TomatoDeck/README.md

 ## 💪 Todos
 ([Here you can find a list of all finished todos](docs/finished_todos.md))
 ### 📄 General
+- [ ] Multiple Layouts
+  - [x] Ability to create new layouts
+  - [ ] Ability to delete layouts
+  - [ ] Show Layouts on mobile
+  - [ ] Create Button actions for switching layouts
 - [ ] Multiple actions with one button press
 - [ ] Execute HTTP-Requests
 - [ ] Voice hotkey